sree-hari-s/Expense-Tracker/README.md

 ## 👨‍💻 How to Contribute

 - If you wish to [contribute](CONTRIBUTING.md) in any way, feel free to get involved.
 You can suggest improvements or provide support and encouragement by [opening an issue](https://github.com/sree-hari-s/Expense-Tracker/issues).

+## How to get started with the project

+- Run the command `pip install -r requirements.txt` on terminal to download all dependencies.
+- Run the app.py file

 ## License